Located on Dock Road, Tinahask Lower, Arklow, Co.Wicklow.

 East Coast Skiff

 Traditional to the East Coast of Ireland.
 East Coast Skiffs are 25ft long double ended clinker built rowing boats.
-In the 19th and early 20th century Hobblers would race out to incoming vessels to piolet the ships into the local harbors.
+In the 19th and early 20th century Hobblers would race out to incoming vessels to pilot the ships into the local harbours.

 Todays Skiffs are no longer work boats and are designed purely for racing.
 Clubs from Balbriggan to Arklow continue to race against each other in regattas held from May to August.